ArttuD/microrheology/Readme.md

   python radius.py -p ".../exampleData/Agarose30um"
   ```
 2. Code reads and processes the file: 1) reads the whole z-stack, 2) reads a cropped period of the video inwhich the maximum area is observed
 3. Radius estimates of the particles are displayed.
-By submiting "n" on the command line, the estimates are accepted.
-Any other symbols rejects the estimates.
-On the command line, write indices of particles which radius estimate you want to manually determine.
-Separate indices by a ",". <br>
+You can fix the automatic estimates by moving the red bars in the first two rows of the images.
+4. Additionally you can do manual radius estimation by clicking the images which you want evaluate manually.
+Text ```manual``` appears on top of the image.
+Remember to move the red bars to the best focus so that manual estimation is easier.
-A crop of the particle is displayed, drag an circle around its contours by pressing left mouse button, and dragging it on the other side of the particle before releasing
+5. Exit the visualization by pressing ```q```.
+A crop of the particle is displayed if you chose to do manual estimation.
+Drag an circle around its contours by pressing left mouse button, and dragging it on the other side of the particle before releasing

 ### Optional arguments
 * ```--no_init```: Choose boxes manually